stormnick/one_payne/README.md

   - This is an example of the labels you can use to plot the spectrum.
 Adjust the values according to your needs.
 The first four values are Teff, logg, [Fe/H], and vmic, respectively.
 The rest are individual abundances.
   - Broadening is automatically done posterior using FFT script.

-If you do that, you should get the following plot:
+If you do that, you should get the following plot for the test network (for the sun):
 ![Example plot](./test_network/payne_spectrum_plot.png)